cytoscape/cytoscape-manual/docs/Column_Data_Functions_and_Equations.md

 **Insert Formula** button is clicked.

 Normally formulas are re-evaluated on demand as needed.
-For example if a formula contains an attribute referece to another column, and the value in that column changes, then the formula is re-evaluated.
-This re-evaluation sometimes has disadvantates, for example re-evaluation can sometimes be slow for very large networks.
+For example if a formula contains an attribute reference to another column, and the value in that column changes, then the formula is re-evaluated.
+This re-evaluation sometimes has disadvantages, for example re-evaluation can sometimes be slow for very large networks.
 Instead of inserting the formula itself you may click the **Evaluate and Insert Result** button.
 This will evaluate the formula immediately and just insert the result into the selected cells.

-Below the Formula Editor is an area used for documentation.
+Below the **Formula Editor** is an area used for documentation.

 - The **Functions** area lists all functions that are available.
 Click on a function name to view documentation on what the function does and how it can be used.
-Click the **insert** link in the documentation area to insert the function into the Formula Editor at the location of the cursor.
+Click the **insert** link in the documentation area to insert the function into the **Formula Editor** at the location of the cursor.

 - The **Attributes** area lists all available columns in the current table that can